 5 Proven Ways to Get the Most Out of Practice Testing

-To help educators get the most out of practice testing, three researchers, Olusola Adesope and Narayankripa Sundararajan of Washington State University and Dominic Trevisan of Simon Fraser University, conducted a meta-analysis of the current research available on the effects of practice testing to determine how the magnitude of the effect differs based on different factors.
-They analyzed a total of 118 articles involving 15,472 participants, and published their findings in February of 2017 in a paper called Rethinking the use of tests: A Meta-Analysis of Practice Testing.
+To help educators get the most out of practice testing, three researchers, Olusola Adesope and Narayankripa Sundararajan of Washington State University and Dominic Trevisan of Simon Fraser University, conducted a meta-analysis of the current research available on the effects of practice testing to determine how the magnitude of the effect differs based on several factors.
+They analyzed a total of 118 articles yielding 272 independent effect sizes involving 15,472 participants and published their findings in February 2017 in a paper called Rethinking the Use of Tests: A Meta-Analysis of Practice Testing.

 The paper brings up a lot of interesting information about practice testing, also referred to as retrieval practice.
 Here’s a summary of some of their most useful findings for educators looking to use this technique to improve student achievement.